 Soy Protein Isolate

-This study from Harvard found that men consuming the equivalent of one cup of soy milk per day had 50% lower sperm count than men who did not consume soy (even accounting for other factors like age, caffeine and alcohol intake, etc.).
+This study from Harvard found that men consuming the equivalent of one cup of soy milk per day had 50% lower sperm count than men who did not consume soy.
+That includes even counting other factors like age, caffeine and alcohol intake, etc.

 Just wait.
 There’s more.

 “…this pilot study indicates that prolonged consumption of soy protein isolate has a stimulatory effect on the premenopausal female breast, characterized by increased secretion of breast fluid, the appearance of hyperplastic epithelial cells, and elevated levels of plasma estradiol.
 These findings are suggestive of an estrogenic stimulus from the isoflavones genistein and daidzein contained in soy protein isolate.“

 Soy is high in phytic acid, also known as phytates.
 These phytates prevent the absorption of minerals like iron and calcium (among others).
 This can be particularly harmful, especially for children.